sjackman/white-spruce-organelles-paper/README.md

 Comparative chloroplast genomics reveals the evolution of Pinaceae genera and subfamilies.
 *Genome biology and evolution*, 2, 504-517.

+[Barkan, A. (1988).][polycistronic transcripts] Proteins encoded by a complex chloroplast transcription unit are each translated from both monocistronic and polycistronic mRNAs.
+*The EMBO journal*, 7(9), 2637.

+[Hildebrand, M., Hallick, R. B., Passavant, C. W., & Bourque, D. P. (1988)][trans-splicing] Trans-splicing in chloroplasts: the rps 12 loci of Nicotiana tabacum.
+*Proceedings of the National Academy of Sciences*, 85(2), 372-376.

 [abyss]: http://genome.cshlp.org/content/19/6/1117
 [amborellamt]: http://www.sciencemag.org/content/342/6165/1468
 [amborellanuc]: http://www.sciencemag.org/content/342/6165/1241089